Saturday, February 21, 2015

 Classification of Motivation

-Physiological motives: Hunger, thirst, sex, maternity, sleep etc.
+Physiological motives: Hunger, thirst, sex, maternity, sleep, etc.

-General motives: Desiring to know, enthusiasm etc.
+General motives: Desiring to know, enthusiasm, etc.

 Differences between Physiological Motivation and Social Motivation